Drain rods are probably the first tool your drain engineer will reach for when he arrives at your property to clear a blocked drain or manhole.

 Cheaper drain rods bought at a DIY store, for domestic drain cleaning purposes, will normally just screw together, nice and easy.

 This is not usually an issue until the rods get a bit stuck and the person using the drain rods, pulls and pushes, trying to get them free, forgetting that if they twist them anti-clockwise, the rods will come undone.

 Drain engineers will use more expensive lock-tight rods for this reason.

 When drain rods are your only option

-If drain rods are your only option to clear a blocked drain, then you are going to persevere, forcing rods around tight bends or traps, with increased likelihood of the rods getting stuck on roots or a displaced joint.
+If drain rods are your only option to clear a blocked drain, then you are going to persevere, forcing rods around tight bends or traps, with an increased likelihood of the rods getting stuck on roots or a displaced joint.

-A drain engineer will have the option to use a high pressure water jetter.
+A drain engineer will have the option to use a high-pressure water jetter.